EstherSlabbert/Micro-services-architecture/README.md

 **Master Node Processes:**

 - **API server**, which is the entry point to the K8s cluster for UI, API and CLI.
-(Kubernetes Configuration, in declarative form (K8 will try to meet the requirements by comparing desired and actual state), goes through this.
+(Kubernetes Configuration, in declarative form (meaning K8 will try to meet the requirements by comparing desired and actual state), goes through this.
 Requests must be in YAML or JSON format).
 -  **Controller manager**, which keeps track of what is happening in cluster (if repairs are needed or container dies and needs to be restarted etc.).
 -  **Scheduler**, an intelligent process that decides which node the next container should be scheduled on, based on the internal resources on the worker nodes and the load that container needs, i.e. schedules containers on different nodes based on the work load and available server resources on each node/ensures Pods placement.
 -  **etcd**, key-value storage that holds, at any time, the current state (i.e. a snapshot) of the Kubernetes cluster (has the config data and status data of each node and container).
 Using this snapshot you can recover the whole state of the cluster.

-Basic Concepts:
+**Basic Concepts:**

 ![K8s Concepts](/images/kubernetes-concepts.png)

-- Pod = ephemeral component of Kubernetes that is a wrapper for a container(s) that manages the container(s) running inside itself without our intervention. (e.g. if a container dies it will restart it automatically)
+- **Pod** = ephemeral component of Kubernetes that is a wrapper for a container(s) that manages the container(s) running inside itself without our intervention. (e.g. if a container dies it will restart it automatically)

 Each worker node can have multiple pods.
 Each pod could have multiple containers, good practice is to have one application (like database, app, server, message broker) per pod (an app with helper containers if necessary).
 We do not create or configure containers inside Kubernetes cluster, we only deal with the pods which is an abstraction layer over containers.

-ephemeral = can die frequently.
+Ephemeral = can die frequently.

 Each time a pod dies it is restarted, creating a new pod, assigned a new IP address.
 So these pods have dynamic IP addresses, which is inconvenient if these pods need to communicate with other pods.

-- Service = **permanent IP address**, which is an alternative or substitute to the pod's dynamic IP addresses, which sit in front of each pod and remains constant (as the lifecycle is not tied to the pod's) to allow communication between pods.
+- **Service** = **permanent IP address**, which is an alternative or substitute to the pod's dynamic IP addresses, which sit in front of each pod and remains constant (as the lifecycle is not tied to the pod's) to allow communication between pods.
 Also works as a **load balancer**.

 ### <a id="k8-self-healing">K8 Self-healing</a>

 A ReplicaSet then fulfills its purpose by creating and deleting Pods as needed to reach the desired number.

  ### <a id="k8-commands">K8 Commands</a>

 Check version of Kubernetes `kubectl version --client` (Note: Will show this `WARNING: This version information is deprecated and will be replaced with the output from kubectl version --short.`.You can ignore this warning.
 You are only checking the version of kubectl that you have installed.)

 Ensure a cluster is running with `kubectl get service`.

+`kubectl get svc`: get service info
+`kubectl get deployment <name-deployment>` or `kubectl get deploy`: deployment info `kubectl create -f <.yml>`: runs .yml file to create K8s cluster `kubectl get pods`: get pods info
+`kubectl get rs`: get replica set info